WHY FACE PULLS are the best corrective exercise

 I’d either have to compromise and use a lighter band, or I’d have to stand closer and start in the midrange of the exercise so I can get in the right position at the end.
 It’s just something you have to be aware of if you’re going to train at home.

-If you’ve got access to a cable machine, it’s a better option.
+If you’ve got access to a cable machine, it’s a better option to perform face pulls.
 But what kind of attachment would you use?

 You wouldn’t want to attach a bar to this because you’re going to limit the amount of rotation you can get through your shoulders, which is an all-important component of this exercise.

-The best option is to use a sled rope if you’ve got one, or simply take a second rope at the gym and attach them in this way.
+The best option is to use a sled rope if you’ve got one, or simply take two rope attachments at the gym and attach them in this way.

 HEIGHT ADJUSTMENT FOR EQUIPMENT